Touchback: American football

 In arena football, and other indoor football games, a touchback results in the team awarded the touchback receiving the football at its own 3-yard line.
 This can result from any of the above events except for punting, which is not a part of arena football.
 (In arena football, a kicked ball usually bounces back into play off of the rebound nets, but the above can still occur when the ball lands in the slack nets behind the goalposts after a kickoff, passes under the rebound nets and out of play, or in the event of fumbles and interceptions.)

 If a defensive player gains possession of the ball during a play between his own five-yard line and goal line and the player's original momentum carries him into the end zone, there is no touchback.
 Instead, the ball is dead at the point where possession changed.
 In the National Football League, this rule applies regardless of whether possession is gained inside the five-yard line.
 As of 2022 Shane Lechler is the all-time leader in NFL career punts resulting in a touchback, with 178.

 Canadian football

 In Canadian football the term touchback is not used.
 The failure to advance a kicked ball out of the goal area results in a single point being scored by the kickers, as well as possession by the receivers at their 35-yard line or at the point the ball was kicked from.
-A turn-over by fumble or interception in the defense's goal area that is not advanced back into the field of play, or a kickoff untouched out of bounds in the end zone, or a kick that touches the goal posts, crossbar, or goal assembly results in a scrimmage on the 25-yard line with no points awarded.
+A turn-over by fumble or interception in the defense's goal area that is not advanced back into the field of play, or a kick that touches any part of the goalpost apparatus without subsequently going through the goalposts for a successful field goal results in a scrimmage on the 25-yard line with no points awarded.
 If a player's momentum causes the ball to be in the end zone, the ball is treated as if it was recovered in the end zone.